• Skip to main content

 • Wet your hands when shaping the Nigiri - for the same reason, it stops the rice from sticking to you and everything you touch!

-• Squeeze tightly as you roll everything up - the tighter the roll, the neater your finished sushi will be.
+• Squeeze tightly as you roll everything up - the tighter the roll, the neater your finished vegan sushi will be.

 ⭐️ Reader Testimonials